Quantum constraint learning for quantum approximate optimization algorithm

-\paragraph{Algorithm :} Here we outline the algorithm and show how it fits in the QAOA framework.
-Given a $n$ dimensional binary variable optimization problem with the constraints being satisfied by $m<2^n$ binary variables, there are two major steps to the algorithm that are both hybrid \textit{i.e.} quantum-classical.
-First, we start with $l$ layered PQC describing $V$ and pick $k$ time intervals $t_i \in \left[0,2\pi\right.\left) \right.$ to minimize the cost $\sum_i C_l(t_i)$.
-This is the constraint learning part that finds the unitary $U=V(\boldsymbol{\alpha}^*,t_i)=\exp{-i\hat{H}_{qcl}t_i}$ as shown in \autoref{fig:algo}(a), where $\boldsymbol{\alpha}^*$ is the optimal parameters for PQC for a given cost function.
-Note that for all practical purposes, choosing $k=1$ turns out to be a good enough choice.
-This first part needs to be done only once for a given set of constraints.
-Next, following the standard procedure of QAOA, we then encode the optimization problem as Hamiltonian $\hat{H}_c$ and start with an initial state $\ket{D}$ which could either be a simple binary bit string state inside the constraint space or a linear superposition of those\cite{sm}.
-For a $p$ depth QAOA, we then apply the unitary $\exp{-i\gamma \hat{H}_c} \exp{-i\hat{H}_{qcl}\beta}$ exactly $p$ times to the initial state and make a final measurement of the expectation value of $\hat{H}_c$ which is then minimized in a hybrid classical quantum fashion by optimizing $2p$ variables $\{\boldsymbol{\gamma},\boldsymbol{\beta} \}$.
+\paragraph*{Algorithm}: First, we start with $l-$layered, $k-$local PQC $V_{lk}(\boldsymbol{\alpha})$.
+We then find the optimal parameter set $\boldsymbol{\alpha}^*$ by minimizing either of the two cost functions ($C_1$,$C_2$), which can be efficiently computed in a quantum computer.
+This is the constraint learning part that finds the unitary $U(t_i)=V(\boldsymbol{\alpha}^*,t_i)=\exp{-i\hat{H}_{qcl}t_i}$ as shown in \autoref{fig:algo}(a).
+For all practical purposes, choosing $k=1$ and converting the integral over time to a single time step (for numerical results in the paper, we use $t_0=1$) turns out to be a good enough choice.
+Independent of the given QUBO problem, this first part needs to be done only once for a given set of constraints.
+Next, following the standard procedure of QAOA, we then encode the optimization problem as Hamiltonian $\hat{H}_c$ and start with an initial state $\ket{D}$ which could either be a simple binary bit inside the constraint space or a linear superposition of those.
+For a $p$ depth QAOA, we then apply the unitary $\exp{-i\gamma \hat{H}_c} \exp{-i\hat{H}_{qcl}\beta}$ exactly $p$ times to the initial state and make a final measurement of the expectation value of $\hat{H}_c$ which is then minimized in a hybrid classical-quantum fashion by optimizing $2p$ variables $\{\boldsymbol{\gamma},\boldsymbol{\beta} \}$.

+It is important to note that we are not variationally learning multiple independent unitaries $V_{lk}(\boldsymbol{\alpha}, t):=U_t$ for various $t's$ but rather we are learning the strongly continuous one-parameter unitary group $U_t$ for which there always exists a unique (possibly unbounded) operator $H$ which is the infinitesimal generator of $U_t$, such that $\forall t \in \mathbb{R}$, $U_t=e^{-iHt}$. $H$ is guaranteed to exist and is unique by Stone's theorem\cite{stone1932one}.
+Thus, we are learning this Hamiltonian $H$.